 - Note that if the developer thinks a task is done and the customer disagrees there may be a problem with understanding of the task.
 The customer can accept the task, but write new stories to correct it and schedule these in the usual way.
 The customer can also reject the task.
 If there is time in the current iteration to satisfy the customer, do so, otherwise you will need to discard the work and let the customer reschedule.
 This affects current velocity, of course.
 Don't count work not accepted in the computation of Yesterday's Weather. - Avoid blame when tasks are not accepted.
 Blame buys you nothing.
 It matters not a bit if the customer or the developer is responsible for the "failure."
 What is important is that you move the project forward.
 Stories do that.
-Write stories and move forward. - But work on communication, especially when you find that misunderstandings are frequent.
+Write stories and move forward.
+If this happens often, make sure to seek the root cause in your Retrospective.
+There are many possible reasons, among them are not understanding the problem or trying too hard to please the customer. - But work on communication, especially when you find that misunderstandings are frequent.
 This is more likely to occur when the customer is not physically present when questions arise, of course.
 The coach should help you with this.
 Work toward everyone taking responsibility for miscommunication.
 Customers and developers usually speak different languages, have different world views and constraints.
-All of this can lead to miscommunication that is no-one's fault, but everyone's responsibility to correct. - Some claim that XP humanizes the work environment, especially with such practices as Sustainable Pace.
+All of this can lead to miscommunication that is noone's fault, but everyone's responsibility to correct. - Some claim that XP humanizes the work environment, especially with such practices as Sustainable Pace.

 The customer, however, may be overworked.
-She has such a central role in steering.
+She has such a central role in steering and may need a support team to fulfill the role [14].